christophermiles/hit-point-range/README.md

 </style>
 ```

-For styling that isn’t covered by the CSS properties,you can pierce the component’s Shadow DOM and target the following elements:
+For styling that isn’t covered by the CSS properties, you can pierce the component’s Shadow DOM and target the following elements:

 - The dice count `<input>`
 - The die type `<select>`